 Even if you're new to music theory, you intuitively understand how different tempos work.
 This is why you're able to clap along to just about any song in a way that "makes sense".
 We're all attuned to picking up on pacing and work within the context of a tempo's set parameters.

-Musicians frequently utilize tools like metronomes or a click track within a DAW to help keep time and rhythm while playing a piece of music, though a lot of the time, this counting is internalized or reflected by a conductor.
+Musicians frequently utilize tools like metronomes or a click track within the best DAWs to help keep time and rhythm while playing a piece of music, though a lot of the time, this counting is internalized or reflected by a conductor.

 Classifying Tempo Types With Tempo Markings